Braves rookie Strider fans Atlanta record 16 in win over Rox

 Strider (9-4) was dominant in extending the Rockies’ road woes.
 Colorado fell to 20-44 away from Coors Field, a .313 winning percentage that ranks last in the majors.
 The right-hander struck out the side in the second and seventh innings.

+Strider lasted only four innings and had five walks in the Braves' 6-2 win at Colorado on June 4.
+This time, the rookie had far better control.

+“It’s plus velocity and I felt like one thing he was able to do better tonight was throw his slider more effectively,” Colorado's Charlie Blackmon said.
+“I think that’s kind of what made him better tonight.
+It looked like he settled in and had a very good feel for that slider."

-Strider set his previous high with 13 strikeouts in a 13-1 win over Philadelphia on Aug.
+Strider's previous high was 13 strikeouts in a 13-1 win over Philadelphia on Aug.
 2.

 Strider retired Colorado’s first 12 hitters before C.J.
 Cron lofted a soft single into right field to lead off the fifth.
 He didn’t allow another hit until Michael Toglia’s single to right with one out in the eighth.

 Elias Díaz then reached when first baseman Matt Olson was charged with an error after missing shortstop Dansby Swanson’s throw, leaving runners on first and third.
-Swanson struck out Elehuris Montero and then fanned Sean Bouchard — both of whom whiffed on sliders — to set the Atlanta record.
+Swanson struck out Elehuris Montero and then fanned Sean Bouchard — both of whom whiffed on sliders — to polish off his gem.

+Braves manager Brian Snitker said Strider inspired comparisons to former Braves closer Craig Kimbrel, now with the Dodgers, in spring training.

 Rockies right-hander Chad Kuhl (6-8) allowed three runs on five hits, including two homers and one walk in 4 2/3 innings.
 Kuhl recorded his first four outs on strikeouts but left the game after giving up two runs in the fifth, including Dansby Swanson’s run-scoring single.